rbreesems/flamingo/README.md

 5. Go back to step #1 where the current relay node becomes the previous relay node.

-## A Note on V2.5 vs V2.6 firmware
+## A Note on V2.5 vs V2.6 firmware vs V2.7 firmware

 We have ported our changes to Version 2.6 firmware even though it does not seem to have anything really needed for our cave radios, just to stay semi-current with Meshtastic (even though this is a fast moving target).
 If you update a V2.5 radio to V2.6 firmware, be aware that this wipes settings, and things like longName/shortName and all other have to be reprogrammed.
+We have moved our nodes to the V2.7 firmware (`hopmod_2.7.9` branch) in order to try to stay current with Meshtastic firmware and new features have been added to that branch.
+We may or may not backport to the previous branches, depends on time.

 ## Router Algorithm/Network Congestion/Reliability